bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/w07_data-structures-and-algorithms.md

 your Wiki will be the outline of your project’s features and the **minimum viable product** (MVP).

-As you begin any project, you will consider what constitutes a “final product” and break down features into bite-sized “minimum viable products.”
+As you begin any project, you will consider what constitutes a “final product" and break down features into bite-sized “minimum viable products."
 For example, if you intend to create an a/A version of Twitter, your list of MVPs may
 include: